Hoverfly: Reproduction and life cycle

-Unlike adults, the maggots of hover flies feed on a variety of foods; some are saprotrophs, eating decaying plant or animal matter, while others are insectivores, eating aphids, thrips, and other plant-sucking insects.
-Predatory species are beneficial to farmers and gardeners, as aphids destroy crops, and hover fly maggots are often used in biological control.
-This includes one of the most common widespread hover fly species, Episyrphus balteatus, whose larvae feed on aphids.
-Certain species, such as Merodon equestris or Eumerus tuberculatus, are responsible for pollination.
+Unlike adults, the maggots of hoverflies feed on a variety of foods.
+Some are saprotrophs, eating decaying plant or animal matter, while others are insectivores, eating aphids, thrips, and other plant-sucking insects.
+Predatory species are beneficial to farmers and gardeners, because aphids destroy crops, and hoverfly maggots are often used in biological control.
+That includes one of the most common widespread hoverfly species, Episyrphus balteatus, the larvae of which feed on aphids.

-An example of a well-known hover fly maggot is the rat-tailed maggot, of the drone fly, Eristalis tenax.
+An example of a well-known hoverfly maggot is the rat-tailed maggot of the drone fly, Eristalis tenax.
 It has a breathing siphon at its rear end, giving it its name.
 The species lives in stagnant water, such as sewage and lagoons.
 The maggots also have a commercial use, and are sometimes sold for ice fishing.

-On extremely rare occasions, hover fly larvae have been known to cause accidental myiasis in humans.
-This occurs when the larvae are accidentally ingested from contaminated food.
+Very rarely, hoverfly larvae have caused accidental myiasis in humans.
+That occurs when the larvae are accidentally ingested from contaminated food.

 Evolution

 The oldest known fossils of crown group Syrphidae are from the Eocene aged Florissant Formation, Green River Formation and Baltic amber.
-However, the genus Prosyrphus from the Late Cretaceous (Cenomanian) aged Burmese amber appears to represent a stem group to the family.
+The genus Prosyrphus, found in Late Cretaceous (Cenomanian) Burmese amber, appears to represent a stem group to the family.

 Distribution and habitat

-Hover flies are a cosmopolitan family found in most biomes, except extreme deserts, tundra at extremely high latitudes, and Antarctica.
+Hoverflies are a cosmopolitan family found in most biomes, except extreme deserts, tundra at extremely high latitudes, and Antarctica.
 Certain species are more common in certain areas than others; for example, the American hoverfly, Eupeodes americanus, is common in the Nearctic realm, and the common hoverfly, Melangyna viridiceps, is common in the Australasian realm.
 About 6,000 species and 200 genera are in the family.

-While some hover fly larvae are aquatic and are often found in stagnant water, those of species that prey upon aphids and other plant parasites are usually terrestrial, residing on leaves.
+While some hoverfly larvae are aquatic and are often found in stagnant water, those of species that prey upon aphids and other plant parasites are usually terrestrial, residing on leaves.
 Adults are often found near flowers, their principal food source being nectar and pollen.
-Some species are found in more unusual locations; for example, members of the genus Volucella can be found in bumblebee nests, while members of Microdon are myrmecophiles, found in ant or termite nests.
+Some species are inquilines; for instance, members of the genus Volucella can be found in bumblebee nests, while members of Microdon are myrmecophiles, found in ant or termite nests.
 Others can be found in decomposing vegetation.